CollCaz/GreenLight/README.md

 # GreenLight

 ## What is this?
-GreenLight is an api for retrieving movie data
+GreenLight is RESTful API for a movie Database
+The API is written in Go using [httprouter](https://github.com/julienschmidt/httprouter).
+It returns JSON responses with the appropriate headers.
 Taken from the wonderful [Let's Go Further](https://lets-go-further.alexedwards.net) book by Alex Edwards.

 ## How to use?